techmaida/techmaida.github.io/_posts/2023-02-05-using-and-understand-openshift-basics.md

 So, following the breadcrumb trail, a request comes from an external client (user or application) and is received by the route.
 The route redirects the call to the service and the service acts as a load-balancer redirecting to the pods.

 A commom question is: can my application send/receive data using the route even if it's communicating with an application which is deployed inside the cluster?
-Yes you can but you are overheading the communication because the service already gives you the opportunity to communicate using plain HTTP.
+Yes you can but you are overheading the communication because the service layer already gives you the opportunity to communicate using plain HTTP.

 Now you have in your pocket what can be considered the basis related to how OpenShift works and handles applications.
 But we, as software engineers, know that there is a huge amount of concerns that live around these simples concepts.
 One of these concerns are: how an application could be updated on OpenShift?
 In our example the application PHP had some improvements and new version must be deployed.
 How that would be addressed using OpenShift?